 People that are in mental distress may have issues with their thoughts, feelings, or actions.
-In other words, they have dysfunctional thinking, feelings, and behavior.
-Their ability to interact with others, perform their jobs, and enjoy life is substantially hampered by this.
-Both the person with the disease and their family may find it challenging.
+Both the person with the

+Received on 23-06-2022 Accepted on 27-10-2022 disease and their family may find it challenging.
 However, it's nothing to be ashamed of.
 Furthermore, it is important to recognize that there is no one to blame for the existence of mental discomfort.
 It is occasionally thought to be brought on by anger, penance, or the death stare.
-In contrast, doctors contend that a variety of reasons, including neurological disorders, stress, common problems, and the effects of traumatic experiences, can cause mental distress.It is challenging to pinpoint the exact reasons for mental anguish in every circumstance.
-Mental distress problems can occasionally accompany physical ailments.
+In contrast, doctors contend that a variety of reasons, including neurological disorders, stress, common problems, and the effects of traumatic experiences, can cause mental distress.

 Perceived stress is the experience of distress during a response to stressors.
 Perceived self-efficacy and perceived helplessness are the two aspects that make up the multidimensional construct of perceived stress.
 Only a few research have looked at perceived stress profiles.
 Instead of evaluating stress, most of these studies have concentrated on how people evaluate certain stresses.
 The previous definitions consistently apply to profiles that are "low stress", "normal" or "normative" and that have relatively low amounts of perceived stress indicators.
 Greater levels of perceived stress have been linked in studies to poorer health outcomes, greater levels of depression, distress, and anxiety, and higher degrees of functional limits in disabled people.
-Often, perceived stress is not seen as a response to environmental stress but is seen as a personality style. different people may perceive stress in different ways.
+Often, perceived stress is not seen as a response to environmental stress but is seen as a personality style different people may perceive stress in different ways.

-Resilience is the capacity to respond successfully to hardship, trauma, sorrow, danger, or even extremely stressful situations Resilience is the capacity to bear setbacks, adapt well, and emerge stronger after hardship10.
+Resilience is the capacity to respond successfully to hardship, trauma, sorrow, danger, or even extremely stressful situations Resilience is the capacity to bear setbacks, adapt well, and emerge stronger after hardship.
 People with strong levels of resilience frequently employ adaptive coping mechanisms, which enhance mental health during a pandemic.
 Positive adaptability during a period of extreme hardship is referred to as resilience.
 When compared to pre-pandemic data, resistance rates in the US sample considerably fell during the pandemic.
 The most notable increases in mental problems were reported by those with lower levels of resilience.
-In Ethiopia, nearly 50% of those with disabilities exhibited signs of depression or generalized anxiety disorder before the pandemic, and a comparable percentage (47%) had minimal psychopathology11.
+In Ethiopia, nearly 50% of those with disabilities exhibited signs of depression or generalized anxiety disorder before the pandemic, and a comparable percentage (47%) had minimal psychopathology.